 There are unique challenges to all victims of domestic abuse and sexual assault.
-Certain populations including, but not limited to, the following: Hmong.
-Hispanic, African American, LGBTQTI, hearing impaired/deaf, older women, men, victims in rural communities, and those with other disabilities often face additional challenges in accessing services because of culture, gender, race or sexual orientation.
+Certain populations including, but not limited to, the following: Hmong, Hispanic, African American, LGBTQIA+, hearing impaired/deaf, elders, men, victims in rural communities, and those with other disabilities often face additional challenges in accessing services because of culture, gender, race or sexual orientation.
 It is our goal to provide services sensitive to each victim and the barriers and challenges they face.
 We know that abuse knows no barriers and each situation is different.

 Some of the cultural pressures that can present barriers to leaving or reporting abuse may consist of the following.

 - Unwilling to share domestic violence with members who aren’t Hmong

 - Strict gender roles that define individual’s place in the family

 - Fear of homicide

 - Fear of being cast out of family/clan

 - Afraid to undress in front of others

 - Uncomfortable with communal living in a shelter